This lovely crochet bow is a quick and versatile pattern that can be used as a hair clip, decorative embellishment, or even an adorable gift topper.

 Final Result

 The bow has a symmetrical, decorative shape perfect for use as a clip, decorative bow, or applique.
-You can experiment with different yarn colors or weights to personalize the project.
+You can experiment with different yarn colors or weights to personalize the c.